acappleman/organization-planner/README.md

 ## Credits

-Thanks to [w3schools](https://w3schools.com) and [MDN Web Docs](https://developer.mozilla.org/en-US/) for JavaScript tutorials.
-The special characters used in the password generator were defined by [The OWASP Foundation](https://owasp.org/www-community/password-special-characters). [ezgif](https://ezgif.com) was used to convert the screen recording into a gif.
+Thanks to [w3schools](https://w3schools.com) and [MDN Web Docs](https://developer.mozilla.org/en-US/) for JavaScript tutorials. [ezgif](https://ezgif.com) was used to convert the screen recording into a gif.

 ## License